16 Life Skills Your Kids Will Need Before They Leave Home

 Kids can begin to learn how to swim as early as 18 months when, at that point, the idea is to get them comfortable with the water.
 The easiest way to teach kids to swim is through lessons.

-Use a Map and Take Public Transportation on Ones Own
+Use a Map and Take Public Transportation on One’s Own

 Not every kid lives in a city, but whenever possible it’s helpful to teach kids how to navigate public transportation on their own.
-This can be accomplished by getting kids involved when navigating a map.
-Or having them help figure out which path to follow to get on the right train.

 Or you could do as the Japanese do and let your kids go on errands as young as 2 or 3.